buabaj/byte/README.md

 ### Motivation

-- Mobile app proof of concept by Nigerian app developer, [Chiziaruhoma](https://twitter.com/chiziaruhoma/status/1329508952007208962?s=61&t=dPHMD-cyrsD_JnQRor2-Vw)
+- I endeavored to learn about this approach of data transmission after seeing the mobile app proof of concept by Nigerian app developer, [Chiziaruhoma](https://twitter.com/chiziaruhoma/status/1329508952007208962?s=61&t=dPHMD-cyrsD_JnQRor2-Vw).
+I was guided by the many available open source projects on github.